etienne0n/VisualPathfinding/README.md

 **Current State:**<br>
 JavaFX:<br>
--Playground can be rendered<br>
+- Playground can be rendered<br>
--Mouse following field marker implemented
+- Mouse following field marker implemented
 <br>Backend:<br>
 - A-Star implemented and tested<br>
-- 16x8 fields can be generated randomly (works, but sometimes a few bits of the passable terrain is isolated)
+- 16x8 fields can be generated randomly (works, but sometimes a few bits of the passable terrain are isolated)